The environmental permit, consent and licence you need before you install a ground source or surface water source heating or cooling system.

 You need a permit for both permanent and temporary work.
 There is a fee for an application.

 Use the Flood map for planning to check if your activity is on or near a main river or an ordinary watercourse.
-Main rivers are highlighted on the map with a dark blue line.

 - local council (unitary or county council where they act as a lead local flood authority)